Analysis of the Ensemble Kalman--Bucy Filter for correlated observation noise: The mean field EnKBF for nonlinear signals

 Using the differential equation for the evolution of the covariance matrix \eqref{covariance of XP simple case} and the previously derived bounds, one also derives the existence of $q(T)>0$ with $q(T)\xrightarrow{T\to 0} 0$ such that

-Thus we have proven the contraction property for sufficiently small $T>0$ and therefore the existence and uniqueness of solutions to \eqref{nonlinear mf ensemble kalman filter} for small time domains.
-To prove this fact for arbitrary time domains one now simply uses a standard glueing argument.
+Thus we have proven the contraction property for sufficiently small $T>0$ and therefore Lemma \ref{Existence and uniqueness for mf - special case} holds for small time domains.
+To prove this fact for arbitrary timeframes, one now simply uses a standard glueing argument.